-The importance of store-item priority $q_{ij}^t$ is highlighted in Fig.~\ref{fig:labtrailer}(e) where we show the box-plot of the average DOS computed over the pull-forwarded items across replenishment cycles.
+The importance of store-item priority $q_{ij}^t$ is highlighted in Fig.~\ref{fig:PFDOS}(a) where we show the box-plot of the average DOS computed over the pull-forwarded items across replenishment cycles.
 The DOS distribution is further to the right of the time axis in exp. \textbf{C} compared to exps. \textbf{Da--Dd}, where $q_{ij}^t=1$ in the former and inversely proportional to store-item DOS in the latter.
-With an average reduction in DOS by $1.35$ days, the impact on the savings in inventory holding costs from INVALS will be significant.
-The box-plot of DOS distribution over the pull-forwarded items for one replenishment cycle is shown in Fig.~\ref{fig:PF1DayDOS}, where again the DOS values from exp. \textbf{C} are higher compared to exps. \textbf{Da--Dd}.
+With an average reduction in DOS by $1.35$ days, the impact on the actual savings in inventory holding costs from INVALS can be expected to be significant.
+The box-plot of DOS distribution over the pull-forwarded items for one replenishment cycle is shown in Fig.~\ref{fig:PFDOS} (b), where again the DOS values from exp. \textbf{C} are higher compared to exps. \textbf{Da--Dd}.

-From Figs. \ref{fig:labtrailer}(a)-(e) it is evident that the four optimisation algorithms in exps. \textbf{Da-Dd} yield almost identical results.
-Even at individual item-store allocation, their values match for all item-stores for $17$ of the $19$ data-sets $\approx 90\%$.
+From Figs. \ref{fig:labtrailer} and \ref{fig:PFDOS} we observe that the four optimization algorithms in exps. \textbf{Da-Dd} yield almost identical results.
+Even at individual item-store allocation, their values match for all item-stores for $17$ of the $19$ data sets $\approx 90\%$.
 Recall that once these techniques assign equal number of trailers to each store, they compute the solution for $d_{ij}^t$ from the same (or transformed) LP instance in~\eqref{problem:linear_program}.
-The solutions from exps. \textbf{Db} and \textbf{Dc} differed from exp. \textbf{Da} for 1 data-set due to the stochasticity involved in selecting the set $\J^n$ of candidate stores.
-We further verified that for each LP instance, invoked for every candidate store $k$ over multiple iterations $n$, exps. \textbf{Db} and \textbf{Dc} gave identical results for all item-store allocations for all data-sets, empirically corroborating our Theorem~\ref{thm:COT}.
+The solutions from exps. \textbf{Db} and \textbf{Dc} differed from exp. \textbf{Da} for 1 data set due to the stochasticity involved in selecting the set $\J^n$ of candidate stores.
+We further verified that for each LP instance, invoked for every candidate store $k$ over multiple iterations $n$, exps. \textbf{Db} and \textbf{Dc} gave identical results for all item-store allocations for all data sets, empirically corroborating our Theorem~\ref{thm:COT}.
 Similarity with the MILP solution validates our approach of assigning and determining store-trailer counts in an incremental fashion.
-Only for the $2$ data-sets, the total number of trailers differ by $2$ between the solutions from exps. \textbf{Da} and \textbf{Dd} .
-This introduced negligible differences of $0.1$ in the trailer utilization and quantity of inventory allocation by $0.02\%$ between them.
+Only for the $2$ data sets, the total number of trailers differ by $2$ between the solutions from exps. \textbf{Da} and \textbf{Dd} .
+This introduced negligible differences of $0.1\%$ in the trailer utilization and $0.02\%$ in the quantity of inventory allocated between them.